Parallel Coordinate Descent Newton Method for Efficient $\ell_1$-Regularized Minimization: Abstract

 \section{Abstract}

 The recent years have witnessed advances in parallel algorithms for large scale optimization problems.
-Notwithstanding demonstrated success, existing algorithms that parallelize over features are usually limited by divergence issues under high parallelism or require data preprocessing to alleviate these problems.
-In this work, we propose a Parallel Coordinate Descent Newton algorithm using multidimensional approximate Newton steps (PCDN), where the off-diagonal elements of the Hessian are set to zero to enable parallelization.
-It randomly partitions the feature set into $b$ bundles/subsets with size of $P$, and sequentially processes each bundle by first computing the descent directions for each feature in parallel and then conducting $P$-dimensional line search to obtain the step size.
-We show that: (1) PCDN is guaranteed to converge globally despite increasing parallelism; (2) PCDN converges to the specified accuracy $\epsilon$ within the limited iteration number of $T_\epsilon$, and $T_\epsilon$ decreases with increasing parallelism (bundle size $P$).
-Using the implementation technique of maintaining intermediate quantities, we minimize the data transfer and synchronization cost of the $P$-dimensional line search.
-For concreteness, the proposed PCDN algorithm is applied to $\ell_1$-regularized logistic regression and $\ell_2$-loss SVM.
-Experimental evaluations on six benchmark datasets show that the proposed PCDN algorithm exploits parallelism well and outperforms the state-of-the-art methods in speed without losing accuracy.
+Notwithstanding the demonstrated success, existing algorithms that parallelize over features are usually limited by divergence issues under high parallelism or require data preprocessing to alleviate these problems.
+In this work, we propose a Parallel Coordinate Descent algorithm using \textit{approximate} Newton steps (PCDN) that is guaranteed to converge globally without data preprocessing.
+The key component of the PCDN algorithm is the high-dimensional line search, which guarantees the global convergence with high parallelism.
+The PCDN algorithm randomly partitions the feature set into $b$ subsets/bundles of size $P$, and sequentially processes each bundle by first computing the descent directions for each feature in parallel and then conducting $P$-dimensional line search to compute the step size.
+We show that (i) the PCDN algorithm is guaranteed to converge globally despite increasing parallelism; (ii) the PCDN algorithm converges to the specified accuracy $\epsilon$ within the limited iteration number of $T_\epsilon$, and $T_\epsilon$ decreases with increasing parallelism.
+In addition, the data transfer and synchronization cost of the $P$-dimensional line search can be minimized by maintaining intermediate quantities.
+For concreteness, the proposed PCDN algorithm is applied to $L_1$-regularized logistic regression and $L_1$-regularized $L_2$-loss SVM problems.
+Experimental evaluations on seven benchmark datasets show that the proposed PCDN algorithm exploits parallelism well and outperforms the state-of-the-art methods.